 Causal links can also be established by a) analysis of whether similarly situated employees who did not engage in protected conduct were treated more favorably; b) an employer’s shifting or inconsistent reasoning for the adverse action; or c) oral or written statements that reveal retaliatory animus towards the employee, predetermined decisions, or indication that other reasons given for the action are in fact pretext for retaliation.

 Employers commonly use two defenses to defeat an employee’s retaliation claim.
 First, an employer can demonstrate that they did not know the employee engaged in protected activity.
-An employer must have knowledge of the protected activity to be able to retaliate against an employee because of that activity.
-Second, an employer can show that it had a legitimate, non-retaliatory reason for the treatment that the employee alleges is retaliatory.
-These reasons include poor performance, inadequate qualifications for the position sought, operational downsizing, etc. Also, if the employer can show that a supervisor treated all of their employees poorly, regardless of whether they complained about discrimination, then this will likely defeat a claim of illegal retaliation.
-If the employer raises a defense, it is ultimately the employee’s burden to prove that the action taken against them was more likely than not because of their protected activity.
+An employer must know the protected activity to be able to retaliate against an employee because of that activity.
+Second, an employer can show that it had a legitimate, non-retaliatory reason for the employee's alleged retaliatory treatment.
+These reasons include poor performance, inadequate qualifications for the position sought, operational downsizing, etc. Also, if the employer can show that a supervisor treated all of their employees poorly, regardless of whether they complained about discrimination, this will likely defeat a claim of illegal retaliation.
+If the employer raises a defense, it is ultimately the employee’s burden to prove that the action taken against them was more likely because of their protected activity.